 Use Environmentally Friendly Packing Materials

 You may not know this, but your home is already full of packing materials!
 In lieu of bubble wrap or packing peanuts, use newspaper, egg cartons, blankets, and towels to pad fragile belongings.
+Newspaper is very well suited for protecting glassware, plates, and other fragile items.
 If you prefer to purchase padding, opt for reusable pads, recyclable packing paper, and specially marked biodegradable bubble wrap and peanuts.
 A green moving company will be able to provide you with reusable, eco-friendly packing materials as well as boxes and bins.

 Use Greener Transportation